mlochbaum/BQN/spec/system.md

 | 64    | IEEE 754 double |

 An argument must be an array of numbers or an array of characters.
 Its elements must fit into the appropriate type.
 The "cell size" is the length in bits of a 1-cell, that is, `width×¯1⊑1∾≢arg`, and must be a multiple of the operation width.
 Both arguments must have the same cell size, and the same leading shape `¯1↓≢arg`.
 The result shape is this leading shape followed by the cell size divided by the result element width.

-To apply a bitwise operation, each argument is represented as a stream of bits based on the width given for it, then split into units whose width is the operation width.
-The operation is applied to these units.
-The result is again treated as a stream of bits and split according to the result width, with each unit forming a result element.

 Another tool is provided for performing direct conversions, with no operation applied.
 The 1-modifier `•bit._cast` takes a two-element operand and one argument, for example `⟨8,16‿'c'⟩•bit._cast ints` to convert each pair of numbers in `ints` into a 2-byte character.
 Each element of `𝕗` is a number or number-character pair giving width and type.
 The argument is encoded according to the first and decoded according to the second.